solaranamnesis/Karl-Christoph-Vogt/Les Prétendus Organismes des Météorites/full-text-english.md

 I reserve the description of the more composite morcels with a reticulated and fibrous structure, similar to those of the chondrules, for later.

+I divide the rest of the material, treated successively by the two acids indicated, into two portions and I treat one of these portions with caustic potash, while I attack the other with concentrated sulfuric acid.

 ...

 ## Explanation of the Figures